Air of Authority - A History of RAF Organisation

 'D' Maintenance Unit

-This was formed from No 1 MT Storage Unit (which may have been redesignated 'D' Equipment Depot by this time?) on 15 October 1938 at Wembley, probably under the control of No 24 Group.
+This was formed from No 1 MT Storage Unit and 'D' Equipment Depot on 15 October 1938 at Wembley, probably under the control of No 24 Group.
 It was transferred to Maintenance Command on 1 January 1939 and then No 40 Group on 6 March 1939.
 It redesignated 'D' Maintenance Sub-Unit under 'B' MU on 1 July 1939 and was absorbed into 'A' MU on 1 June 1941.

 From late 1940, the clothing and barrack stores were removed from Universal Equipment Depot to provide space for more important equipment and these were transferred to 'Lettered' Equipment Depots.
 These depots assumed responsibility for the issue of clothing and barrack stores to the area covered by the relevant UED.
 This depot assumed responsibility for clothing and barrack stores from No 7 MU.